 Applicability

 4.1.
-Transmission Owner(s), Transmission Operator(s), and Reliability Coordinator(s), operating in the Western Interconnection (AKA: Requesting Entity)
+Functional Entities operating in the Western Interconnection

+4.1.1.
+Transmission Owner

+4.1.2.
+Transmission Operator

+4.1.3.
+Reliability Coordinator

 5. Documents

-5.1 This Table Revision Process applies to any NERC/WECC document specifically referencing the Table as the “Major WECC Transfer Paths in the Bulk Electric System.”
+5.1 This Table Revision Process applies to any NERC/WECC document specifically referencing the “Major WECC Transfer Paths in the Bulk Electric System.”

-5.2 This Table Revision Process also applies to those documents listed below in which a derivation of the Table title is used, as approved by FERC.
+5.2 This Table Revision Process also applies to documents listed in Section 5.2 that use a derivation of the Table title.
 Applicability to those documents shall continue so long as the Table continues to be referenced therein.

 Because the Table and its content originated circa 1997, the Table has been referenced in various documents under various derivations of the current Table’s title.
 To ensure inclusion of specifically referenced documents as well as documents in which a derivation of the Table’s title is used, this Table Revision Process is specifically applicable to the following: